fournip1/JPAFBOARD/README.md

  *  edit a song and modify the title, artist and list of keywords associated to it;
  * edit a keyword;
  * remove a song or a keyword.

-Last but not least, in order to avoid the *too many buttons issue*, you can merge two keywords.

-> Let's illustrate!
-Let's assume that you find the keywords *fear* and *panic* too close to stay distinct.
-Then you can choose to merge *fear* into *panic*.
-To do so, edit the *panic* keyword and rename it to *fear*.
 >
 ## Download and install